Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

-Note that by \cite[Proposition 4.21]{Fioravanti20}, under the hypotheses of Theorem \ref{t:RF}, $\nu:X\to X^{RF}$ is equivalent to the \textit{horofunction} (Busemann) compactification of $(X,d)$.
-Since in this case the horofunction compactification is tame, Theorem \ref{t:RF} gives a partial answer to a question posed in \cite[Question 6.7]{Me-FL}.
+By \cite[Proposition 4.21]{Fioravanti20}, under the hypotheses of Corollary~\ref{t:RF} the RF-compactification coincides with the horofunction (Busemann) compactification of $(X,d)$.
+Since in this case the horofunction compactification is tame, Corollary \ref{t:RF} gives a partial answer to a question posed in \cite[Question 6.7]{Me-FL}.
+This applies in particular in the case of finite dimensional CAT(0) cube complexes, which is a major source of median spaces in geometric group theory.